tuoharju/Documents/SecurityPolicy.md

 Files that are fetched from banks are kept on our servers for approximately 2 months and deleted via CRON operation.

+### Facebook

+FloMembers users can use their Facebook id's to log in.

-### Google Analytics
+### Google

+#### Ads

+For FloMembers Mini clients, we're using Google AdSense to show ads.

+#### Analytics

 We're using Google Analytics to

 1. gather overall statistics of services' usage
 1. to monitor and compare site loading times

+#### Login

+FloMembers users can use their Google credentials to log in.

 ### Mandrill

-We use Mandrill (part of MailChimp) to deliver messages by email.
+We use Mandrill (part of MailChimp) to deliver email.
 Full content of the messages is kept on Mandrill servers for 3 days, detailed information about sent messages for 30 days and bounced data for 90 days.

 MailChimp Terms of Use and Privacy Policy cover how MailChimp manages and handles data and what commitments they make in terms of data.
 Additionally, the MailChimp Security page contains a lot of information relevant for both Mandrill and MailChimp: http://mailchimp.com/about/security